SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ℹ️You have now completed Theme and Style section!
 In this section, we have learned how to apply overall style changes in story preferences, hide and show chart features, change lane and font colors, auto format numbers, apply visual changes to geo maps, create dynamic text in our story, add external images, and edit the scaling of our story on different device formats.

 ![4-95](https://user-images.githubusercontent.com/92877810/138520474-b0fda2d6-c7cc-497d-8eb2-8ae369e468be.png)

+<br><br>

+## Summary

+**You have completed the entire Theme and Style section!**

+**You are now able to:**
+- Use the styling panel
+- Simplify your visualisations by hiding unnecessary information
+- Add an image or a logo to your dashboard
+- Use Device Preview to preview your analytical content across various devices and screen sizes (i.e.
+Laptop, Tablet, Phone)